AXP-OS/axpos-org/content/docs/developer/copysnippets/test_community.md

 #### AXP.OS - Pro tests

-_Required only when the flavor you are testing is: Pro_
+_Secondary tests which MUST succeed when the flavor you are testing is: Pro_

 - [ ] **Pre-rooted** (`Magisk App -> "Magisk" must be shown as "installed"`) and expected version
 - [ ] **MicroG included** (`microG Settings -> Selftest -> ensure all checkboxes are ticked`) and expected version